Enter Basic Company Information

 • First Fiscal Month: Select the first month of your fiscal year.

-• Time Zone: Select the time zone where your company is located.
-Individuals can set their personal time zones at Home > Set Preferences.
+• Time Zone: Select your company's time zone.
+Individuals can set their own time zone at Home > Set Preferences.

-• Allowed IP Addresses: Available when the IP Address Rules feature is enabled.
-Enter the IP addresses from which you want to allow access to your NetSuite account.
+• Allowed IP Addresses: Available when IP Address Rules is enabled.
+Enter the IP addresses you want to allow for NetSuite access.
 For more information, see Enabling and Creating IP Address Rules.

-• Account ID: This field shows the NetSuite account ID for your company, which is required when you submit a support case.
+• Account ID: This field shows your NetSuite account ID, which is required for support cases.

-• Data Center: This field shows the data center where your account resides.
+• Data Center: This field shows which data center your account is in.

-• Check the GL Impact Locking box to permit NetSuite to automatically generate journal entries (copy and adjustment) when changes are made to a transaction that posted to the general ledger.
+• Check the GL Impact Locking box to let NetSuite automatically generate journal entries (copy and adjustment) when changes are made to a transaction that posted to the general ledger.

 When this box is checked, transactions that post to the general ledger display the GL Impact subtab.
 This subtab records the general ledger impact of this transaction and any modifications.